-- Select the region of your desktop you'd like XSplit to capture by left clicking somewhere in the game window.
+Select the region of your desktop you would like XSplit to capture by left clicking somewhere in the game window.
 You can also click the desktop or task bar to select the entire monitor.

 Games that utilize the DirectX or OpenGL platform can be enabled for direct capture, or Game Source.
 This sometimes results in better performance when compared to the screen region method and supports games in fullscreen mode.

-- Go to Add > Add Game and select the .exe of the game you'd like to capture.
+Go to Add > Add Game and select the .exe of the game you would like to capture.

-- Select either the capture device or webcam you'd like to use.
+Select either the capture device or webcam you would like to use.